nyanpasu64/exotracker-cpp/src/DESIGN.md

 j0CC handles this differently.
 CAPU (hardware chip synth) has a Read() method, but it's completely unused.
 The 5B uses static globals, rather than a ChipDriver class, to write chip-wide registers.

+## GUI/audio communication

+The GUI and audio thread share an atomic for tearing-free "audio thread position" communication.
+This scheme is a bit overengineered, but designed so if you if you stop playback and immediately try moving in the document, your keystrokes won't get discarded since the audio thread hasn't stopped yet.

+The atomic has a single-bit `was_playing` flag (approximately, does GUI think audio was already playing?) and a `time` field (approximately, where does the GUI want playback to go to?).
+If the atomic is playing, the audio thread writes to the atomic to tell the GUI thread where it's playing.
+If not, the audio thread cannot overwrite it unless the GUI sends a seek command.

+The audio thread will check for state transitions on the *beginning* of each callback, and if so, immediately CAS the atomic.
+If playback is active, it will CAS at the end too.

+Atomic: `(was_playing, time)`

+Starting point: `(Stopped, None)`

+(Eventually add a special constructor/method to send a start-playback event immediately, before generating audio.
+Useful if embedding exotracker as a library.)

+Rules:

+- GUI thread:
+    - Write to flag and time
+    - Read time (not flag).
+    - GUI thread transitions cannot call any methods on the audio synth.
+- Audio thread:
+    - CAS-write to time and flag.
+        - Only CAS allowed.
+If audio and GUI race to update timestamp, GUI wins and audio will see GUI's intent on next callback.
+        - The ABA problem cannot occur if the original read has matching `was_playing` and `has_time`, since the GUI thread always writes mismatched atomics.
+    - Read flag (not time).

+States:

+- `(Stopped, None)`
+    - Precondition: `run_sequencer = false`
+    - Audio thread: leave as is
+    - Transition: GUI begin playback, →write `(Stopped, time)`
+- `(Stopped, time)`
+    - Precondition: `run_sequencer = ?` (depends on whether we start or restart playback)
+    - Audio thread: →CAS `(Playing, time)`
+        - `all_notes_off()` (in case we're restarting playback)
+        - `run_sequencer := true`
+- `(Play, time)`
+    - Precondition: `run_sequencer = true`
+    - Audio thread: advance time, →CAS to update atomic
+    - Transition: Audio song ends, goto `(Play, None)`'s code.
+    - Transition: GUI restart playback, →write `(Stopped, time=new)`
+    - Transition: GUI end playback, →write `(Play, None)`
+- `(Play, None)`
+    - Precondition: `run_sequencer = true?`
+    - Audio thread: →CAS `(Stopped, None)`
+        - `all_notes_off()`
+        - `run_sequencer := false`

 ## Rules for avoiding circular header inclusion

 C++ headers malfunction when there is a `#include` cycle.
 I have designed some rules to prevent inclusion cycles (ensure topological sortability).